Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 If you're a Bonvoy member who likes live music and you're not actively tracking Moments, you're leaving real value on the table.
 The 1-Point tier is the headline.
 The auctions are where most members will actually land.
 Both exist because AEG put this inventory on the platform.

-We track every new Marriott Bonvoy Moments listing as it goes live.
-Browse the Marriott listings hub, set a watchlist, and be ready the next time a drop calendar lands.
+If you're weighing where points buy the best live access, here's how the major programs stack up for experiences.
+We track every new Marriott Bonvoy Moments listing as it goes live, so browse what's live on Marriott Bonvoy or check the closed-auction archive to see what past lots actually cleared at, set a watchlist, and be ready the next time a drop calendar lands.